 A tour for textile designers, weavers, fibre and craft lovers, taking in stunning handwoven textile studios and exclusive fabric houses in Florence, regional Tuscany and Perugia.
 Enjoy 5 days of hands-on weaving workshops and 7 days exploring beautiful central Italy visiting the few remaining artisans and textile designers still working in the Italian handmade ‘tessitura a mano’ tradition.

 We’ve worked with master weavers Fondazione Lisio and Patricia Kinsella to create exclusive workshops for The Tour Studio.

 Choose one of two hand weaving workshops:

 Patricia Kinsella’s workshop is located in Prato and caters to all levels, from beginners through to experienced weavers.

 Fondazione Lisio is located on the outskirts of Florence and is suited to experienced weavers and textile designers.

 Once you’ve checked in at our hotel, join us for an apertivo followed by a casual dinner.

 After a language and cultural tips session with Valentina over caffe, we’ll enjoy a private guided visit of the stunning textile workshop and showroom of Antico Setificio Fiorentino.

 Master weavers of Florence, Antico Setificio Fiorentino have been producing luxurious silk brocades, damask, taffeta and passementerie since 1786.
 Historical patterns and fabrics are woven here on antique hand looms and semi mechanical looms from the 14th – 19th centuries.

 We’ll also visit textile designers Margherita Pandolfini and Karl Jorns at La Serra MK Textile Atelier.
 La Serra MK Textile Atelier design and produce limited edition hand painted textiles for the home, taking inspiration from their unique ‘Greenhouse’ atelier overlooking the garden of Palazzo Pandolfini.

 During a day trip to Prato we’ll visit selected textile destinations, including the Museo del Tessuto (Prato Textile Museum).
-Museo del Tessuto’s collection consists of thousands of textiles from ancient to contemporary times, including the most significant collection of Italian Renaissance textiles in the world.
+Museo del Tessuto’s archive consists of thousands of textiles from ancient to contemporary times, including the most significant collection of Italian Renaissance textiles in the world.
 A limited selection of textiles from the collection are exhibited at the museum.

-In between textile destinations, we’ll also visit some of Florence’s most beautiful museums, including Palazzo Davanzati, Museo dell'Opera del Duomo and Biblioteca Medicea Laurenziana.
+In between textile destinations, there’ll also be the opportunity to visit some of Florence’s most beautiful museums, including Palazzo Davanzati, Museo dell'Opera del Duomo and Biblioteca Medicea Laurenziana.